 Clutter and hoarding are two different things. clutter is something that can be fixed with some effort whereas hoarding is a serious problem that needs to be addressed with the help of a professional.

 If you or someone you know is struggling with clutter or hoarding, there is help available.
 Don’t wait to start on the road to decluttering and organizing your home.
 The sooner you start, the easier it will be to maintain a clutter-free environment.

 The first step on your road to healing is to get assistance from a professional.
 You may go online and use Therapy Mantra to locate expert help in the privacy of your own home.
 Our specialists will assist you in resolving and overcoming your issue.
-You can schedule an online therapy session and talk directly with your assigned mentor through our free Android or iOS app.
+You can schedule an online therapy session and talk directly with your assigned mentor through our free OCD treatment app on Android or iOS.